-Please join the SRRT with a warm mug in hand for their first meeting in 2024!
+Please join the SRRT TODAY at 9 am with a warm mug in hand for the first meeting in 2024!

 This forum is for individuals and groups who are concerned with issues of social responsibilities of libraries and librarians.
 Over coffee and tea, we'll be discussing how the SRRT can look inward on the WLA to enhance membership experience.